sepaperclone/CLI2/README.md

 # This is the Repo for ASE 2024 CLI2 clone detector

 ## Repo structure
-- dataset: the folder contains all the clone dataset, summmary
+- dataset: the folder contains all the clone dataset, summmary, you need to download from the huggingface(https://huggingface.co/datasets/AnomalyPaper/CLI2_Dataset) because the file size limit.
-- src: the folder contains the src code for the experiment
-- models: lora adaptors for the fine-tuned model.
+- models: the fine-tuned model weights, download from huggingface (https://huggingface.co/AnomalyPaper/CLI2).
 - README.md: readme file

 ## Dependency and Data Preparing: